zacharygriffee/dagify/readme.md

 - **`update(fn)`**
   Updates the node’s value.
 For computed nodes, this triggers recomputation.
-  For stateful nodes, `update()` now **forces a re-emission** of the current value by default—even if that value is deep-equal to the previous one.
+  For stateful nodes, `update()` now **forces a re-emission** of the current value by default—even if that value is deep‑equal to the previous one.
 This makes it ideal for triggering refreshes of function dependencies that are meant to reflect side effects or asynchronous results.

   For example: